 There are over 3,000 manufactured products that are known to contain asbestos.
-Recent reports estimate that over 30 million homes and commercial buildings within the United States alone contain som>e type of asbestos-containing product.
+Recent reports estimate that over 30 million homes and commercial buildings, within the United States alone, contain some type of an asbestos-containing product.
 The only way to truly remove the threat of asbestos exposure and its dangerous health effects is to remove all asbestos from the premises.

 Products containing asbestos should only be handled by a licensed asbestos removal contractor.
 Removing asbestos materials in your own home is strongly discouraged.
-In most cases, asbestos must be removed entirely, but in other cases asbestos abatement may be accomplished through encasement or encapsulation.
-The process depends on the location of asbestos and the amount of asbestos present, among other factors.
+In most cases, asbestos must be removed entirely; however, in some instances asbestos abatement may be accomplished through encasement or encapsulation.
+Ultimately, the process depends on the location of asbestos and the amount of asbestos present, among other factors.

 Why Test for Asbestos?